About the project

 Philoctetes by Sophocles

 Sophocles’ Philoctetes tells the story of decorated warrior who is abandoned on a deserted island because of mysterious chronic illness that he contracts on the way to the Trojan War.
-Nine years later, the Greeks learn from an oracle that in order to win the war they must rescue him from island.
+Nine years later, the Greeks learn from an oracle that in order to win the war they must rescue him from the island.
 When they finally come for him, the wounded warrior must overcome nine long years of festering resentment and shame in order to accept help from the very men who betrayed him.

 Theater of War Highlights